Hungarian Astronautical Society: Locations

-Student Competition
+Student competition

 MANT organizes a competition for primary and secondary school students every year.
 The topics announced in around October are always different, but focus on a current aspect of space research and exploration.

-The students can enter the competition in a variety of ways: by writing an essay, by submitting a drawing, a project plan, a short video, or by solving a list of problems related to the actual topic.
-Small teams of two or three students are also welcome.
-The applications are rated in two age categories by experts.
-The prizes for the best include participation in the Hungarian summer youth space camp for free or for a reduced fee; science books and magazines; a visit to a selected space research institute or company; free one-year membership in our society.

-The competition is open for visually impaired students as well.
-Their works are evaluated separately.

-Lectures and Activities
+Lectures and activities

 In the camp space researchers and astronautical experts give lectures.
 Topics cover a wide range, from the basics of astronomy through problems of space debris to deciding the dilemma if Pluto is a planet or not.
 Other activities include several practical exercises make the camp exciting, e.g. water rocketry, underwater assembly, creating stereo pictures, astronomical observation, excursions, bathing, etc. There is a main topic every year which meets the topic of the Student Competition.

 Mentor Program

 Since 2015 private individuals and companies are invited to co-finance the Hungarian Space Camp as Mentors.
 MANT welcomes financial support of participation of needy students from Hungary and from the Hungarian diaspora in the surrounding countries.
 In the past years about one fifth of the participants was able to join the Camp by favor of a Mentor.